Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 end
 ```

 …you'll notice that the form data is passed to the block using special parameters called `params`.
-So in the above example we had two form fields with the names `user` and `password` and we're assigning their values to variables.
+So in the above example we had two form fields with the names `user` and `password` and we're assigning their values to the variables `user` and `pass` where we can now do validation on the values.

-You can also access the data added to the URL path.
+You can also use the URL path as a way for the user to interact with your application.
 For example if you had a page which added two numbers together then it could be handled directly via the URL as follows…

 ```ruby
 get '/add/:a/:b' do |a, b|